konfig-dev/konfig-docs/docs/reference/type/premade-types.md

 that you insert this type as a list in to your transaction product's, conversion product's, etc data model.

+### VIP System

+VIP systems are used to give spenders extra rewards for spending at certain thresholds over a certain time period.
+For example, you could configure a VIP system that gives bonus rewards if a user spends $1, $5, $20, and $100 a week.

 ### Quest

 Quests are a set of actions that a player will receive a reward for completing.
 Examples include "Collect 5 epic characters", "Spend 100 gems", "Complete level 10".